 The first lesson Class A owners need to learn is “they don’t need all the stuff they thought they did,” he said.

 ”They were amazed at all the stuff they were carrying around that they never needed or used.
 They had to go get a big U-Haul trailer to take it all back home where they probably sold it on a garage sale.”

-How do you set up the bed and where do you keep all the bedding?
+3. More RV questions – How do you set up the bed and where do you keep all the bedding?

 Some small motorhome owners prefer to set their beds up as singles and leave they like that all the time.

-How do you find places to go and place to stay?
+4. How do you find places to go and place to stay?

-I'm thinking of buying a small motorhome.
+5. I'm thinking of buying a small motorhome.
 What do I need to know to be a smart shopper?